-For health, to encourage community involvement, and for other reasons, The College of Idaho expects that all full-time students participate in a meal plan.
-Freshmen and Sophomores living on campus are required to purchase Plan A, Plan B, or Plan C. Juniors and Seniors may purchase any of the meal plans available including Plan D or any of the non-resident meal plans each semester.
-Freshmen and Sophomores living off campus have the option of the Freshmen/Sophomore Non-Resident Plan.
-Juniors and Seniors are required at a minimum to participate in the Junior/Senior non-resident meal plan.
+For the health of our students, to encourage community involvement, and for other reasons, The College of Idaho expects that all full-time students participate in a meal plan.
+First-year students and Sophomores living on campus are required to purchase Plan A, Plan B, or Plan C. First-year students and Sophomores who live off campus may also purchase the Coyote Cash plan.
+Juniors and Seniors who live on campus may purchase Plan D or the Coyote Cash plan.

 A student may add Coyote Cash onto their meal plan and upgrade to a larger meal plan at any point in the year.
-Meal Plans A, B, or C can be downgraded only during the first week of Fall and Winter semesters.
+Meal Plans A, B, C, or D can be downgraded only during the first week of Fall and Winter semesters.
 If a student wishes to change their meal plan after the first week, or is approved by the Non-Academic Petition Committee to change their meal plan after the first week, that change will not take effect until the following semester.